Amiriel01/Calculator-Project/README.md

 2. Numbers and answers can utilize the decimal.
 Only one decimal allowed per number/answer.
 3. The clear button will delete the history and answer rows so user can start fresh with a new calculation.
 4. The erase button will delete the last number set entered on the answer row.
-5. The equal key will total the answer to the operation equation entered.
+5. The equal key totals the answer to the operation equation entered.